What happens on results day

 We’ve put together some helpful information to help you prepare for your next steps on your journey to university.

-If you have any queries about confirming your place, you may find the answer within our Confirming Frequently Asked Questions.
+If you have any queries about your place, you may find the answer within our frequently asked questions

-If you’ve already confirmed your place, find out your next steps after confirmation.
+If you’ve already had your results and confirmed your place, find out your next steps.
 You can also check our Welcome Guide for practical information and advice.

 How to check if you have a place

-Most results are sent directly to UCAS from the awarding bodies, so you should first log in to UCAS to check if you have been accepted to your firm or insurance choice course.
+Most UK exam results are sent directly to UCAS from the awarding bodies, so you should first log in to UCAS to check if you’ve been accepted by your firm or insurance choice.
 You’ll need your UCAS personal ID to do this, so make sure you have it handy.

 You may need to wait a few days for your status to update if you’ve studied the International Baccalaureate, as it doesn’t happen automatically.
 If you’re studying an international qualification, you’ll need to email your results to us as soon as you receive them.